Berlin WW2 History Tour

 German Resistance Memorial Centre: This morning you visit the German Resistance Memorial Centre which remembers those who had the courage to stand up to Hitler and the Nazis.
 The building was originally a German military headquarters which survived the war intact.
 Claus von Stauffenberg, who attempted to assassinate Hitler, had his office here.
 The centre also has exhibits documenting the Edelweiss Pirates, and also the White Rose group which saw young Munich university students publish and distribute pamphlets attacking Hitler and the Nazis, and for which many of them faced execution.

 Sachsenhausen Concentration Camp: In the afternoon you visit Sachsenhausen Concentration Camp.
 Built in the summer of 1936, Sachsenhausen was initially used to remove ‘antisocial’ elements from the city when Berlin hosted the Olympic Games.
-During the Third Reich more than 200,000 people were imprisoned here by the Nazis, of which some 50,000 were murdered.
+During the Third Reich more than 200,000 people were interned here by the Nazis, and many thousands were murdered.
 Sachsenhausen differed to Auschwitz in that the victims were mainly political opponents of the Nazi regime.

 Flight Home: You transfer to the airport for your flight back home

 Our Cold War tours to Berlin explore the division of Germany after WW2 and Churchill’s ‘Iron Curtain’ which separated Europe into East and West.
 We learn about the Berlin Wall and how the city was divided almost overnight.
 We explore the methods by which the East German state spied on and imprisoned its own people and how the Wall eventually came down in 1989.Read More